Regulations for whole productions or scenery, props and costumes, for museum artefacts, artworks and antiques, and film.

 You should thoroughly research your export destination country when planning to export.

 There are a number of issues that you ought to consider.
-As a starting point you may wish to seek advice from UK Trade & Investment (UKTI).
-Find your local international trade team on the UKTI website.
+As a starting point you may wish to seek advice from Department for International Trade (DIT).

 There are also various ways that you can research a potential export destination.
 These include: